ndodswor/Duda/README.md

         and the mobile navigation to 'slide', 'list' (the multiple boxes), or 'expanded' (the single box at the top right).
-Please refer to 'supported navigation themes.png' in this repository if this is unclear; navigation styles with red borders are unsupported.
+Please refer to 'supported navigation themes.png' in this repository if this is unclear; navigation styles with red borders are not supported.
     9. Change the MLV.languages array to contain the suffixes of languages of the pages you've added in the order you wish them to display
     10. Change the MLV.defaultLanguage variable to the suffix of the default language